If you know me, you know my love of a good, long,

 Here’s where we started:

 The master closet was in the bath.
-The toilet sat out in the middle of the space.
+The toilet sat out in the middle of the space, a very tech innovative item that came from Japanese Toilets.
 The shower was tiny.
 The tub was sunken.

 Now, don’t get me wrong.
 That sunken tub.
 Bow chica bow bow.